NetLab-ECO-UFRJ/itd_quarto/data/2025/doc_backups/uk_ADS_Meta.md

 -   **No**

-The API allows us to see filter using the different countries in the UK, not more granular than that.
+The API allows us to see filters using the different countries in the UK, not more granular than that.
 Also includes some rows with missing data regarding delivery by region.

 ### ACCURACY